All Episodes

 So the guy lets three cars go.

-And then he says, No, you can't go.
+And then he says, no, you can't go.

-He's yeah, but now we're not letting anybody else through.
+He said, yeah, but now we're not letting anybody else through.

-I'm like, I gotta get to work.
+I'm like, I got to get to work.

-And so I said, What's your name?
+And so I said, what's your name?

-And he I said, This gives me his name.
+And I said, excuse me his name.

-I said, So you're saying to me that there's no way I can go.
+I said, so you're saying to me that there's no way I can go.

-And I said, You're just full of crap, because I just saw the three other guys go.
+And I said, you're just full of crap because I just saw the three other guys go.

 You know what he says to me?